 Junior and inexperienced sales reps can often do OK with small deals, with good guidance and training.
 But they can’t bring a $750k deal with Aetna in faster.

 But a great, experienced VP of Sales can.
 This is another reason to make sure you hire your VP and Directors of sales with experience at your core price point.
 They’ll know how to deal with sales cycles at that price point well.
-And less well with other sales cycles.
+How to manage the process, line up the stakeholders, define success, and build a timeline to close with buy-in from all parties.
+(These VPs of sales do work less well with the other sales cycles, however.)

-Four, and importantly — don’t fear the Paid Pilot / Paid Trial / Paid POC (Proof of Concept).
-Most veteran sales professional in particular hate paid trials and paid short-term proof-of-concept deals.
+- Four, and importantly — don’t fear the Paid Pilot / Paid Trial / Paid POC (Proof of Concept).
+Most veteran sales professionals in particular hate paid trials and paid short-term proof-of-concept deals.
 As they should — a 90 day trial forces the sales team to basically sell the deal twice.
-Once for the pilot, and again in just a few months for the longer term deal.
+Once for the pilot, and again in just a few months for the longer-term deal.
 It’s twice the work for the same commission with more risk into the deal.
+And a lot of veteran sales leaders want to shorten the sales cycle as much as possible, as they should — so they push to skip a pilot for that reason alone.
+But it can backfire, especially if your app is very easy to start using.
+Let the app speak for itself.
+It can do a lot of selling for you, if it’s great.

 So when folks tell you not to do Paid Pilots or similar deals, don’t listen.
 At least, not in the early days.
 Do what it takes to get the customer.
 No one has heard of you.
 The prospect is taking a huge risk working with you.
 Take a tiny bit of risk back.
 Best on yourself, and deliver the service the way that makes the customer comfortable.